mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 fleeting and unimportant.
 The real recontact came two generations later, after the Imperium had encountered the fast-expanding Floriani.
 The Florians refused to join the Imperium but were willing to entertain trade links.
-Yggdrasil, with its space elevator and high- capacity (if somewhat decayed) starport was the ideal place to establish a trading post.
+Yggdrasil, with its space elevator and high-capacity (if somewhat decayed) starport was the ideal place to establish a trading post.

 While the population of Yggdrasil are strong supporters of